dougbeattie/documents/docs/BR.md

 ##### 3.2.2.4.16 Domain Contact Phone published in a DNS CAA Record

-Confirm the Applicant's control over the FQDN by calling the phone number identified as a CAA Contact property record as defined in Appendix B and receive a confirming response to validate the ADN.

-Each phone call MAY confirm control of multiple ADNs, provided that the same phone number is listed for each ADN being verified and they provide a confirming response for each ADN.
+Confirm the Applicant's control over the FQDN by calling the DNS CAA Phone Contact’s phone number and obtain a confirming response to validate the ADN.
+Each phone call MAY confirm control of multiple ADNs provided that the same DNS CAA Phone Contact phone number is listed for each ADN being verified and they provide a confirming response for each ADN.

 The CA MAY NOT be transferred or request to be transferred as this phone number has been specifically listed for the purposes of Domain Validation.

 In the event of reaching voicemail, the CA may leave the Random Value and the ADN(s) being validated.
-The CAA Contact may return the Random Number to the CA via Phone, Email, Fax, or SMS to approve the request.
+The DNS CAA Phone Contact may return the Random Number to the CA via Phone, Email, Fax, or SMS to approve the request.

 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values.